If you’re a Google Ads user and recently received an error alert from Google, you might be a bit confused as to what it means.

 Error 4.1 occurs when the TC string being generated is using a version of the Global Vendor List (GVL) that doesn’t include Google, because it was collected pre-August 1st (i.e before Google joined the GVL).

 Error 4.1a can be fixed by modifying your CMP configuration to ensure consent collected prior to August 1st is invalidated.
-In the Cookie Solution, this can be done by setting
+In the Privacy Controls and Cookie Solution, this can be done by setting

 "invalidateConsentBefore": "2020-08-01" using this method.